Moviemakers

 SPECIAL THANKS TO Stan Murray for the house

-AND John Fowler, Van Gothner and Betsy Davison for making it happen
+AND John Fowler, Van Gothner and Betsy Davison for making it

 DEDICATED TO John Frankenheimer, 1930-2002